-What are the differences between these 2 property types?
+What are the differences between Freehold and Leasehold?

-Freehold – a type of property ownership which is superior to all others because it has no limitations.
-A freehold title can be bought and sold.
-The owner of the title is registered at the Land Registry.
+Outright ownership of the property and land on which it stands.
+A freehold estate in land (as opposed to a leasehold) is where the owner of the land has no time limit to his period of ownership.
+It is generally considered to be superior to all types of land ownership because it has no limitations.
+A freehold title can be bought and sold, and the owner of the title is registered at the Land Registry.

-Leasehold – a type of property ownership which is granted by the owner of the freehold for a specific term, the terms being set out in a lease.
+A method of owning property (usually a flat or apartment) for a fixed term but not the land on which it stands.
+Possession of the property will be subject to the payment of an annual ground rent.
+When the lease expires, ownership of the property reverts back to the freeholder.
+Nearly all flats or apartments are leasehold.
+The leaseholder is granted ownership of the property for a specific term by the owner of the freehold, the terms being set out in a lease.
 Like the freehold, this is also a title which can be bought and sold, and the owner of the leasehold title is registered at the Land Registry.

 Do I need to extend the term of my lease?

-As the term of your lease drops below 99 years, the value of your property may start to decrease.
-Once the lease drops below the 80 year mark, it decreases in value faster and you may have problems selling it, or obtaining a mortgage on it.
+When the term of a lease falls below 99 years, the value of the property may start to decrease.
+Once the lease drops below 80 years, it decreases in value faster and you may encounter problems selling or obtaining a mortgage on the property.

 The 1993 Leasehold Reform Act usually means that 90 years can be added to a lease at a fair price.
 The problem of short-term leases affects more than purchases.
 If you already own a leasehold property and you wish to remortgage it as the owner or landlord, the lease term will be considered at the mortgage underwriting stage of the process.